 Visit a local Alsace Christmas market

 Eguisheim — Less than 5 miles from Colmar, the cute town of Eguisheim itself is the attraction.
-Wander the circular lane left by the ancient town wall and enjoy the authentic architecture along with the small Christmas market.
+Wander the circular lane left by the ancient town wall and enjoy the architecture along with the small Christmas market.

 Turckheim — On the slopes of the Vosges mountains, Turkheim is known for its medieval wall and imposing city gates.
 Its daily Christmas market is punctuated each evening by the opening of a window in the Advent calendar.
-You can also join the Night Watchman making his evening rounds through the town at 9pm, a tradition that dates back to the 16th century.
+You can also join the Night Watchman making his rounds through the town at 9pm, a tradition that dates to the 16th century.

 Laura Longwell is an award-winning travel blogger and photographer.
 Since founding Travel Addicts in 2008, she has written hundreds of articles that help over 3 million people a year get the most out of their travel.
 In that time, she has visited nearly 60 countries on 5 continents, often returning to favorite destinations over and over again.
 She has a deep love of history, uncovering unexpected attractions, and trying all the good food a place has to offer.